andraugust/andraugust.github.io/quantum-4.md

 $$

-so it seems that Alice and Bob's measurements _aren't_ compatible, and they inherently disturb eachother's spin.
-But spin tensors _do_ commute:
+So it seems that Alice and Bob's measurements _aren't_ compatible and inherently disturb eachother, but spin tensors _do_ commute:

 $$